Logic MT24, Gödel's completeness theorem

 • $f^{\mathcal M}(t _ 1 / E, \ldots, t _ k / E) := f(t _ 1, \ldots, t _ k) / E$

-• $P^\mathcal M := \{(t _ 1 / E, \ldots, t _ k / E) \mid \Sigma \vdash P(t _ 1, \ldots, t _ k)\}$
+• $P^\mathcal M := \lbrace (t _ 1 / E, \ldots, t _ k / E) \mid \Sigma \vdash P(t _ 1, \ldots, t _ k)\rbrace$

 \[\mathcal M \models \sigma \iff \Sigma \vdash \sigma\]

-We prove this by induction on the number of symbols among $\{\lnot, \to, \forall\}$ in the sentence $\sigma$.
-Considering cases:
+Proof: We prove this by induction on the number of symbols among $\lbrace \lnot, \to, \forall\rbrace$ in the sentence $\sigma$.

-If $\sigma = P(t _ 1, \ldots, t _ k)$: Then since the construction doesn’t depend on the choice of representatives:
+Case $\sigma = P(t _ 1, \ldots, t _ k)$:

-\[\begin{aligned} \mathcal M \models \sigma &\iff (t_1^\mathcal M, \ldots, t_k^\mathcal M) \in P^\mathcal M \\\\ &\iff (t_1 / E, \ldots, t_k/E) \in P^\mathcal M \\\\ &\iff \Sigma \vdash \sigma \end{aligned}\]
+\[\begin{aligned} \mathcal M \models \sigma &\iff (t _ 1^\mathcal M, \ldots, t _ k^\mathcal M) \in P^\mathcal M \\\\ &\iff (t _ 1 / E, \ldots, t _ k/E) \in P^\mathcal M \\\\ &\iff \Sigma \vdash \sigma \end{aligned}\]

-If $\sigma = t _ 1 \doteq t _ 2$: Then
+Case $\sigma = t _ 1 \doteq t _ 2$:

-\[\begin{aligned} \mathcal M \models \sigma &\iff t_1^\mathcal M = t_2^\mathcal M \\\\ &\iff t_1 / E = t_2 / E \\\\ &\iff t_1 E t_2 \\\\ &\iff \Sigma \vdash \sigma \end{aligned}\]
+\[\begin{aligned} \mathcal M \models \sigma &\iff t _ 1^\mathcal M = t _ 2^\mathcal M \\\\ &\iff t _ 1 / E = t _ 2 / E \\\\ &\iff t _ 1 E t _ 2 \\\\ &\iff \Sigma \vdash \sigma \end{aligned}\]

-If $\sigma = \lnot \tau$, then
+Case $\sigma = \lnot \tau$:

 \[\begin{aligned} \mathcal M \models \lnot \tau &\iff \mathcal M \not\models \tau &&(\text{def. of} \models) \\\\ &\iff \Sigma \not\vdash \tau &&(\text{by inductive hyp.}) \\\\ &\iff \Sigma \vdash \lnot \tau &&(\Sigma \text{ complete}) \end{aligned}\]

-If $\sigma = (\tau \to \rho)$:
+Case $\sigma = (\tau \to \rho)$:

-\[\begin{aligned} \mathcal M \models (\tau \to \rho) &\iff \mathcal M \not\models \tau \text{ or } \mathcal M \models \rho &&(\text{def. of} \models) \\\\ &\iff \Sigma \not\vdash \tau \text{ or } \Sigma \vdash \rho &&\text{(by inductive hyp.)} \\\\ &\iff \text{not } (\Sigma \vdash \tau \text{ and } \Sigma \not\vdash \rho) &&\text{(De Morgan's)} \\\\ &\iff \text{not } (\Sigma \vdash \tau \text{ and }\Sigma \vdash \lnot \rho) &&(\Sigma \text{ complete}) \\\\ &\iff \Sigma \vdash \lnot (\tau \to \rho) &&\text{(tautology)} \\\\ &\iff \Sigma \vdash (\tau \to \rho) &&(\Sigma \text{ complete}) \end{aligned}\]
+\[\begin{aligned} \mathcal M \models (\tau \to \rho) &\iff \mathcal M \not\models \tau \text{ or } \mathcal M \models \rho &&(\text{def. of} \models) \\\\ &\iff \Sigma \not\vdash \tau \text{ or } \Sigma \vdash \rho &&\text{(by inductive hyp.)} \\\\ &\iff \text{not } (\Sigma \vdash \tau \text{ and } \Sigma \not\vdash \rho) &&\text{(De Morgan's)} \\\\ &\iff \text{not } (\Sigma \vdash \tau \text{ and }\Sigma \vdash \lnot \rho) &&(\Sigma \text{ complete}) \\\\ &\iff \Sigma \not\vdash \lnot (\tau \to \rho) &&\text{(tautology)} \\\\ &\iff \Sigma \vdash (\tau \to \rho) &&(\Sigma \text{ complete}) \end{aligned}\]

-• $(\tau \to (\lnot \rho \to \lnot (\tau \to \rho)))$
+• For the forward direction: $(\tau \to (\lnot \rho \to \lnot (\tau \to \rho)))$

-• $(\lnot (\tau \to \rho) \to \tau)$
+• $\lnot (\tau \to \rho) \to \tau$

-• $(\lnot (\tau \to \rho) \to \lnot \rho)$
+• $\lnot (\tau \to \rho) \to \lnot \rho$

-If $\sigma = \forall x _ i \phi$: By the substitution lemma,
+Case $\sigma = \forall x _ i \phi$:

 This covers all cases required for the induction, and hence the overall claim follows.